Retail Salespersons (NOC 6421)/ Cashiers (NOC 6611)

 Using Directories to Create a List of Potential Employers

-You can use company directories to produce lists of employers who are in this industry.
+You can use company directories to produce lists of employers who are in the retail sales business.
 Contact them directly to find out if they’re hiring.

 - Directory of Retail Chains in Canada